bodrick/awesome/TOPICS.md

 *   [rogchap/wombat](https://github.com/rogchap/wombat) - Cross platform gRPC client
 *   [dotpcap/sharppcap](https://github.com/dotpcap/sharppcap) - Official repository - Fully managed, cross platform (Windows, Mac, Linux) .NET library for capturing packets
 *   [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles) - Various Dockerfiles I use on the desktop and on servers.
+*   [rancher-sandbox/rancher-desktop](https://github.com/rancher-sandbox/rancher-desktop) - Container Management and Kubernetes on the Desktop
 *   [Xaymar/obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS® Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 *   [slydetector/simply-nzedb](https://github.com/slydetector/simply-nzedb) - The simplest way to get nZEDb up and running with docker